Committed World Index Storage

 VySol needs a durable app-level index of committed worlds before deeper world storage exists.
 The index lets the backend remember which worlds exist, what display name users chose, optional descriptive text, which background and font asset references belong to the world card or future hub view, and when each committed world was last used.

-The index is intentionally separate from future per-world storage.
+The index is intentionally separate from per-world storage.
 It can point to a committed world and preserve user-facing metadata, but it must not become the place where world content, source text, chunks, graph nodes, graph edges, or ingestion state are stored.

 Ownership Boundary